ma4096/guify/README.md

 Ironically, this is also a cli program.

 Supports saving to/loading from a history of commands calls.
+It is also possible to just output the command for you to include in another pipe etc.

 ### Installation
 1. Clone this repo